-- The Board: IFC's Articles of Agreement outline the composition, roles and responsibilities of IFC's senior governance body, its Board of Directors.
+- The Ethics and Business Conduct Department promotes the development and application of the highest ethical standards by WBG staff in the performance of their duties and among other areas, focuses on addressing misconduct by reviewing concerns, recommending actions, and facilitating resolutions. - The Board: IFC's Articles of Agreement outline the composition, roles and responsibilities of IFC's senior governance body, its Board of Directors.
 The Audit Committee of the Board of Directors plays a key role in overseeing risk management at IFC. - Management Team: Under the direction of its Managing Director (MD), IFC's Management Team (MT) is responsible for the Corporation's day-to-day operations including the management of existing and potential risks.
 The MT carries out its responsibilities through three Management Committees: - The Operations Committee (OC), which is a decision-making body to review new projects (investment or advisory) that meet certain risk criteria including certain economic capital thresholds, nominal investment amounts, credit ratings and/or complex E&S and/or integrity issues.
 The OC does not set policy recommendations or directives but can approve exceptions to IFC's operational directives as appropriate, for individual projects (unless otherwise specified in that directive). - The OC also oversees corporate portfolio performance, valuations and asset allocation.
-The OC also reviews and approves expansions within existing mobilization platforms and any new platforms or initiatives to mobilize funds from third party investors.

-- The Corporate Risk Committee (CRC), which is primarily responsible for overseeing risks to IFC (including in relation to Shared Services).
-The CRC is supported by the Treasury Sub-Committee, which reviews and makes recommendations to CRC regarding certain risks that arise within the Treasury business; acts, under delegated authority from CRC, as approval authority for Treasuryrelated initiatives and new Treasury products; and vets proposals from the Treasury or Risk and Finance VPUs for changes in policies and procedures that impact the Treasury business. - The Blended Finance and Donor Funds Committee (BFC), which is primarily responsible for the terms, proper allocation and utilization of donor funds, IFC's blended finance facilities, IDA/ PSW funds at Concept and IRM stage and allocation and utilization of grants at or above \$1 million.
-The BFC also reviews and approves public sector/ government-facing advisory projects that meet certain criteria.
+The OC also reviews and approves expansions within existing mobilization platforms and any new platforms or initiatives to mobilize funds from third party investors. - The Corporate Risk Committee (CRC), which is primarily responsible for overseeing risks to IFC (including in relation to Shared Services6).
+The CRC is supported by the Treasury Sub-Committee, which reviews and makes recommendations to CRC regarding certain risks that arise within the Treasury business; acts, under delegated authority from CRC, as approval authority for Treasury-related initiatives and new Treasury products; and vets proposals from the Treasury or Risk and Finance VPUs for changes in policies and procedures that impact the Treasury business. - The Blended Finance and Donor Funds Committee (BFC), which is primarily responsible for the terms, proper allocation and utilization of donor funds, IFC's blended finance facilities, IDA/PSW funds at Concept and IRM stage and allocation and utilization of grants at or above US\$ 1 million.
+The BFC also reviews and approves public sector/government-facing advisory projects that meet certain criteria.

-The MT is also supported by the Information and Technology Steering Group (ITSG), a largely deliberative body that formulates proposals, develops new ideas, considers refinements, promotes coordination, and makes recommendations regarding IFC's IT strategy, investment plans and work programs for approval by the MT.
+The MT is also supported by the Information and Technology Steering Group (ITSG), a largely deliberative body which formulates proposals, develops new ideas, considers refinements, promotes coordination, and makes recommendations regarding IFC's IT strategy, investment plans and work programs for approval by the MT.